Joanna Lumley: Major roles

 Lumley has specialised in upper-class parts throughout her career, thanks to her voice and accent.
 Lumley's first major role was as Purdey in The New Avengers, successor to the secret agent series The Avengers, a role she played in all twenty-six episodes from 1976 to 1977.

 In 1979, she appeared in another series which acquired a cult following: Sapphire & Steel, with David McCallum.
 Conceived as ITV's answer to Doctor Who, Lumley played a mysterious elemental being ("Sapphire") who, with her collaborator, "Steel", dealt with breaches in the fabric of time.
 In 1986, television producer Sydney Newman suggested Lumley for the role of the Doctor but his idea was dismissed.

-Over a decade later Lumley's career was boosted by her portrayal of the louche, selfish and frequently drunk fashion director Patsy Stone, companion to Jennifer Saunders' Edina Monsoon in the BBC comedy television series Absolutely Fabulous (1992–1996, 2001–2004, 2011–2012).
+Over a decade later Lumley's career was boosted by her portrayal of the louche, selfish and frequently drunk fashion director Patsy Stone, companion to Jennifer Saunders's Edina Monsoon in the BBC comedy television series Absolutely Fabulous (1992–1996, 2001–2004, 2011–2012).
 Absolutely Fabulous: The Movie was released in 2016.

 From 1994 to 1995, Lumley starred alongside Nadine Garner and John Bowe in the British television show Class Act, playing the part of Kate Swift, an upper-class lady who had fallen on hard times.

 Other work has included: Lovejoy as widow Victoria Cavero, In the Kingdom of the Thunder Dragon (1996), a film about a journey made by her grandparents in Bhutan, and A Rather English Marriage (nominated for a BAFTA for Best Actress 1999) and Dr Willoughby (1999).
 In 1995, she provided the voice of Annie the rag doll in the animated series The Forgotten Toys.
 In 1999, she also provided the voice for Sims the chicken in the BAFTA award-winning animated series The Foxbusters.
 In 2000, she co-produced a new drama series The Cazalets.
 She appeared in a TV series on Sarawak, where she spent time in her childhood.

 Lumley starred as the elderly Delilah Stagg in the 2006 sitcom Jam & Jerusalem with Dawn French, Jennifer Saunders, and Sue Johnston.
 In July 2007, she starred in the second series of the drama Sensitive Skin where she played the main character Davina Jackson.
-The BBC said this will be the final series of the dark comedy.
+The BBC said this would be the final series of the dark comedy.